 If you’re not using the flash for fill light, you can also turn it way down to just create a little sparkle in the eyes.
 This is something I always forget to do but it’s very nice in the right environment.

-Mind you, it’s not the best sparkle, but it’s better than nothing, and will get larger the close you are.
+Mind you, it’s not the best sparkle, but it’s better than nothing and will get larger the closer you are.
 This shot was taken far back, and I cropped in heavily to show the effect.

 The Pancake Lens